 If you are a New York resident being sued in Nassau or Suffolk County by a hospital or medical treatment facility such as Good Samaritan Hospital, John T. Mather Hospital, North Shore Medical Group, Huntington Medical Group, or any other healthcare facility, we can defend you.
-Contact us right now for your free case review, and see our rates here.
+Contact us right now for your free case review.

 In addition to your consumer rights, medical debts are protected by New York’s Medical Debt Collection Laws, enabling additional protections for consumers.